 Advanced techniques in compositing, painting, graphics, and content expression using twodimensional digital computer software such as Adobe Photoshop.
 Creative studio lab work focuses on individual and collaborative digital imaging projects for print or electronic distribution.
-Coursework conceptualizes the powerful artistic image as а and communication mode of discourse.
+Coursework conceptualizes the image as a powerful artistic and communication mode οf discourse.
 Presentations, demonstrations, and intensive group critiques offer a chance for students wishing to pursue more advanced skills in using the computer as an expressive imaging tool.
 This course has a lab fee.
 Prerequisite: COMM 284